NM Business Facts

 The one-of-a-kind state of New Mexico is the most competitive state in the southwest for manufacturing and one of the nation’s leading energy producers.
-New Mexico businesses and business owners benefit from the fourth lowest property tax in the nation, a reduced corporate income tax rate, a low cost of living and a highly diverse and productive workforce.
+Operating costs, real estate, and labor costs are all highly competitive in the Land of Enchantment.

 New Mexico entrepreneurs benefit from low taxes and operating costs in addition to small business resources such as the New Mexico Small Business Assistance Program and Finance New Mexico.
 For entrepreneurs seeking anonymity, New Mexico is also home to the most private entity in the country.

 There are 3 basic options: a DBA, a Corporation or an LLC.
 Click here to learn more about business entities.

 Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that the better).
 In Step 3 we’ll show you how to search for the name in New Mexico, but we highly recommend you do the following before searching New Mexico state databases:

 TIP: search misspellings, plurals, variations of spelling, sound-alikes and other versions of your chosen name to be sure it’s not already registered.

 NOTE: Familiarize yourself with the New Mexico naming guidelines.
 LLC entity names need to contain the abbreviation LLC or L.L.C., and certain words are restricted or prohibited.

 Each state has its own requirements for registering a business.
 Now that you’ve chosen a business structure and selected your business name, here are the requirements to register your business in New Mexico.